timescale

 Artist talks (selection):

-2023: Denken over de planeet, artist talk on time, and the shift from professional to also public climate-consciousness that took place in the last decades; Filosofie Den Haag, Zaal 3.
+2023: Denken over de planeet, Filosofie Den Haag, Zaal 3.

-2022 Soil Talks for Our Living Soil, Zone2 Source, Amsterdam.
+2022: Soil Talks, Our Living Soil, Zone2 Source, Amsterdam

 2020: Can co-creation of (students of) the arts and sciences enhance public climate-conciousness?
 Seminar at BC3, Basque Center for Climate Change, Bilbao, Spain.